Solving the Procurement Data Dilemma: How to sell data projects to stakeholders

 An Interview with Scott Taylor on ‘Telling your data story’

-In this video, which continues our series on the data dilemma in Procurement, I am joined by Scott Taylor, Principal Consultant, MetaMeta Consulting, and a strategic advisor in this area.
+In this interview, which continues our series on the solving the procurement data dilemma, I am joined by Scott Taylor, Principal Consultant, MetaMeta Consulting, and a strategic advisor in this area.
 Scott is best known as The Data Whisperer, which, as he explains is all about ‘calming data down.’

 Scott is also the author of ‘Telling Your Data Story.’
 The book, which is out later this year, forms a practical guide to convincing your business stakeholders of the strategic power of proper data management.

 I started by asking what drives and motivates Scott in this field.
 Scott explains, “My mission is helping people who are trying to change the nature of enterprise data management.
 I basically help people talk about their data in different ways, in ways that are more business accessible, in ways that will get stakeholder engagement, and in ways which help show why that work, which is super-important, drives the business.”